 Now, it’s important to note that I’m cooking for a family of 4 with two adults and two children under the age of 6.
 My kids aren’t huge meat eaters, either.
 So my “meal portion” sizes are likely a bit smaller than that of a family of four with older kids, or families with more than two children.
 Obviously, you’d need to plan your portion sizes according to the amount of meat your family eats at each meal.
 But the beauty of prepping chicken in bulk like this is that you can do it however you want to!

 Those are just a few chicken freezer prep ideas for you!
 Of course, you can do whatever works for your family.
 Would I do this again?
-Yes, I definitely would.
-The price is unbeatable and the quality is really great – we’ve had a few meals now with this chicken and it’s delicious.
+Yes, I think I would.
+The price is great and the quality is really good – we’ve had a few meals now with this chicken and it’s delicious.
 Also, spending the afternoon prepping this chicken, while it wasn’t the most fun thing in the world, will be saving me lots of time and energy over the next few months as we use up our freezer chicken stash.
-I’ll definitely be ordering from Zaycon again!
-Click here to see if they have a delivery spot near you.
+Click here to see if Zaycon has a delivery spot near you.

 Have you ever tried preparing chicken for the freezer in bulk before?
 Do you have any good chicken freezer prep ideas or tips to share?
 Leave a comment and let me know!